Welcome to the English Department at Moorpark College

 Moorpark College has adopted a 5-year assessment schedule anchored in the 5-year curriculum review cycle.
 For instructional programs, all assessment results will be gathered and analyzed one year before the program is due to go through curriculum review.
 For service and support programs, assessment tends to be completed more often, but it is agreed that programs will gather and analyze their assessment information at least once every five years.
 Assessment results and analyses inform program planning and curriculum development, as reported on the Annual Program Plans.

-The college is migrating to eLumen starting fall 2020.
+The college migrated to eLumen in fall 2020.
 Watch the tutorial below to learn how to input assessments into eLumen:

 For questions, email the English Department SLO Coordinator, Ryan Kenedy, or the campus SLO Coordinator, Rachel Beetz rbeetz@vcccd.edu.